 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

-- Check if an array is stack sortable
+- Check if the given array is same as its inverse permutation

 - Infix to Postfix using different Precedence Values for In-Stack and Out-Stack

 - Find maximum in stack in O(1) without using additional stack

 - Check if any permutation of a number without any leading zeros is a power of 2 or not

 - Check if the given permutation is a valid BFS of a given Tree

 - Check if permutaion of one string can break permutation of another

 - Write a program to print all permutations of a given string

 - Print all permutations with repetition of characters

 - Print all permutations in sorted (lexicographic) order